nilfm/algorithms/README.md

 * Time complexity of inserting element: O(log(n))
 * Time complexity of erasing element: O(log(n))
 * Implemented testing by comparison with naive algorithm

+### Union Find <a name="unionfind"></a>
+* Language: C++
+* Implemented using std::vector<int>
+* Allows to efficiently join elements' equivalence classes, and query if two elements are in the same class.
+* Space complexity: O(n), where n is the number of elements in the structure
+* Time complexity of connected query: O(alpha(n)), where alpha is the inverse Ackermann function, which is less than 5 for all intents and purposes
+* Time complexity of joining two classes: O(alpha(n)), where alpha is again the inverse Ackermann function
+* Used in the implementation of Kruskal's algorithm